leeauk21/fin_eng/README.md

-THis Repo consist of source code for Financial Engineering & Risk Management Part I
+This Repo consist of source code for Financial Engineering & Risk Management Part I